Jenny Colgan is a writer whose first book I read until half past five in the morning.

 “I like people who get obsessive about things.”

-• I have read all six of your novels available on the market in the country where I live, Montenegro (ex republic of Yugoslavia).
+- I have read all six of your novels available on the market in the country where I live, Montenegro (ex republic of Yugoslavia).
 I have been thinking when you write about people’s commitment to their work, for example about a sentence where you write that there are people who care that cake butter and icing must be from happy cows, from happy fields and lush green grass (from your novel “Meet Me at the Cupcake Cafe”).
 Do such people really exist or is it a beautiful idea of a writer?

 Hahaha yes I absolutely believe such people exist, who are very very committed to using only the best ingredients and only the very purest things.
 There is a lovely restaurant here in Edinburgh which only serves food grown or found within a five mile radius of the site, I think that’s a lovely idea.
-I like people who get obsessive about things.
+I like people who get obsessive about things. - I think the ambience in which you create is important to you- if you are in a happy period, I believe that the end result is great.
+Is it important for you as a writer that readers enjoy reading books from writers who have written in beautiful conditions and emotions?

 No I disagree, it shouldn’t matter what kind of mood I’m in.
 Sometimes when I have had difficult periods in my life- for example when my mother was very unwell, it has been wonderful to be able to escape into my own world for work and has really helped me.
-I wrote a lot during the pandemic because I could create my own stories and not worry too much about the terrible news.
+I wrote a lot during the pandemic because I could create my own stories and not worry too much about the terrible news. - What is the environment in which you grew up, because everything in your books is filled with flavours and beautiful smells?
+Did you spend your childhood in such an environment and now you pass it on to your children and family?

 I grew up in a small town on the west coast of Scotland that you would not have heard of but I was a very bookish child and stayed inside all the time!
 I just loved to read.